edgexfoundry-holding/orra/demos/OH-EXF-Kamakura/README.md

-# EdgeX Foundry Jakarta w/ Onvif Device Service + Edge Video Analytics
+# EdgeX Foundry Kamakura w/ Onvif Device Service + Edge Video Analytics
-Deployment files for running EdgeX Jakarta with the onvif device service, as well as Intel's Edge Video Analytics on the Open Horizon platform.
+Deployment files for running EdgeX Kamakura with the onvif device service, as well as Intel's Edge Video Analytics on the Open Horizon platform.

 ## Environment